karnatirahul77/Rahul_karnati_data606/Proposal/readme.md

 https://data.baltimorecity.gov/datasets/environmental-citations/explore.
 Unit of analysis: Hearing status
-Number of observations to be Analysed: 204161
+<br/>Number of observations to be Analysed: 204161
-Output variable: lien code
+<br/>Output variable: lien code

 **Models which are to be used:**